openstack-archive/sahara/doc/source/userdoc/cdh_plugin.rst

 When the user performs an operation on the cluster using a Cloudera plugin, the cluster topology requested by the user is verified for consistency.

-The following limitations are required in the cluster topology for the both cloudera plugin versions:
+The following limitations are required in the cluster topology for all cloudera plugin versions:

   + Cluster must contain exactly one manager.